freeserf/freeserf/README.md

   - mark positions with colored dots
   - trace road pathfinding
   - identification & colored highlighting of arterial roads

+Details about all of the above are on the wiki: https://github.com/forkserf/forkserf/wiki

 Build status
 ------------